zorkzou/UniMoVib/README.md

 # UniMoVib
 A unified interface for molecular harmonic vibrational frequency calculations.
 It was initially written in Fortran 77 during 2014 and 2015, but its ancient predecessor has been started since 2009.
-After being rewritten in Fortran 90 recently, \textsc{UniMoVib} is released as a stand-alone program.
+After being rewritten in Fortran 90 recently, UniMoVib is released as a stand-alone program.

 ## Latest Version
 Version 1.0.0 (May/07/2017).